shraddhamhatre113/Javascript-final-project/README.md

 ## How to play?
+* Run the code via this command 'node index.js'
 * First you will be asked to select the first pokemon for the first player.
 The player will select his/her favorite Pokemon from the table by providing the pokemon number.Please give the attention to other characteristics of the Pokemon.It plays crucial role while defending.
 * later you will be presented with 20 skills which Pokemon can learn.Make sure you have enough capacity to buy the skills.
 * Above two steps will be applicable for second player.